IRCAD-IHU/sight-doc/Installation/src/QtCreatorSetup.rst

 Managing your kits
 ------------------

-First and foremost, make sure you open a clean instance of QtCreator (a.k.a. not from a console with a modified PATH variable. a.k.a from the start menu).
+First and foremost, make sure you open a clean instance of QtCreator (i.e. from a console with a modified PATH variable. e.g. from the start menu).

-Kits are, in QtCreator, a combination of the used compiler, qt version, ``CMake`` versions and Debuggers this is specially important if you have installed multiple instances of ``C++`` compilers or other.
+Kits are, in QtCreator, a combination of the used compiler, qt version, ``CMake`` versions and Debuggers.
+This is specially important if you have installed multiple instances of ``C++`` compilers or other.

 For now, just make sure all the paths look correct, and that compilers, as well as the debuggers are found with the